dgryski/go-perfbook/performance.md

 Be mindful of large benchmark suites that take a long time to run: it will make the development iterations slower.

+(Note also that anything that can be measured can be optimized.
+Make sure you're measuring the right thing.)

 The next step is to decide what you are optimizing for.
 If the goal is to improve CPU, what is an acceptable speed.
 Do you want to improve the current